Ag One Foundation

 Our Mission

 In 1979, several faculty, alumni and friends of the Jordan College of Agricultural Sciences and Technology had a million-dollar idea -- to start a foundation that would benefit, promote and support the college and its programs.
 The supporters set out to raise $1 million in permanent funds.
-Today, the Ag One Foundation has raised nearly $29 million in endowed funds which are invested with the Fresno State Foundation.
+Today, the Ag One Foundation has raised more than $30 million in endowed funds which are invested with the Fresno State Foundation.

-Over the years, donors, board members and volunteers have made it possible to award some 5,000 students with over $8.5 million in scholarships and program support.
-For the 2022-23 academic year, Ag One will provide more than $850,000 to deserving students and programs.
+Over the years, donors, board members and volunteers have made it possible to award some 5,500 students with over $10.2 million in scholarships and program support.
+For the 2024-25 academic year, Ag One has provided more than $1 million to deserving students and programs.

 Ag One Foundation is a not-for-profit 501(c)(3).
 Gifts are tax deductible to the extent allowed by law.
 Our tax ID number is 94-2685442.